Machine Learning Techniques for Intermediate Mass Gap Lepton Partner Searches at the Large Hadron Collider

 Importantly, we find that direct application of a BDT algorithm to simulated data is not sufficient.
-Essentially, because some SM background processes have very large rates, application of a BDT algorithm to an uncurated data sample will succeed at removing the largest backgrounds, while leaving subleading backgrounds which limit sensitivity.
-Instead, we adopt a strategy in which some initial precuts are imposed to reduce leading backgrounds with easily identified characteristics, leaving the BDT free to focus subsequently on more challenging features of the residual leading and subdominant backgrounds.
+Essentially, because some SM background processes have very large rates, application of a BDT algorithm to an uncurated data sample will succeed at removing the largest backgrounds, while leaving subleading backgrounds that, in turn, can limit sensitivity.
+Instead, we adopt a strategy in which some initial precuts are imposed (in addition to the basic cuts which define the event topology) to reduce leading backgrounds with easily identified characteristics, leaving the BDT free to focus subsequently on more challenging features of the residual leading and subdominant backgrounds.

 In a similar vein, we find that generation of the training sample used by the BDT also requires special care, because the most difficult backgrounds to remove lie in regions of phase space with relatively small cross section (though larger than the signal).
 If these regions of phase space are not adequately sampled by simulation, then the BDT can become overly focused on the details of a few particular events in the training sample.
-To avoid this problem, we generate simulation in kinematic tranches, significantly enhancing the fraction of computational time devoted to kinematic regions having smaller cross sections but larger pass rates for standard cuts.
+To avoid this problem, we simulate in kinematic tranches, significantly enhancing the fraction of computational time devoted to kinematic regions having smaller cross sections but larger pass rates for standard cuts.